-Then I breathe and remember— it's my business that is all around me, even if there are times when it feels up to my neck.
+Then I breathe and remember— it's my business that's all around me, even when it feels up to my neck.
 I created this activity.
-My hopes and dreams created this office!
+This is what hopes and dreams look like and sound like.
 What I'm hearing is the energy of all my best laid plans.
 That realization centers me.
-Like a great wave on the surf, I swim directly into it, let it lift me up, and ride it to shore.
+Like a great wave to a surfer, I swim directly into it.
+Let it lift me up and ride it to shore.
 Yes, it is an odd metaphor for a city boy.
 But I do live on an island, so....

 My life and my business life...I'd be crazy not to love it all.